martinm43/nba_playoff_odds/README.md

 and predicst the likelihood of various NBA teams making the playoffs.
 It (the folder) can run on any platform with a Python installation.
-Uses Monte Carlo simulations (a regular loop based simulation, and a much faster, though more memory intensive, loop based simulation)
+Uses Monte Carlo simulations (a regular loop based simulation, and a much faster, though more memory intensive, vector based simulation)

 Done for fun and wanting to learn some Python, Git, iPython, Eclipse...